fanyangxyz/blend-images-cursor/README.md

 ### How it works

-1. **Vision-Language Model**: Uses BLIP-2 to generate text descriptions of each input image
+1. **Vision-Language Model**: Uses LLaVA to generate text descriptions of each input image
 2. **Text Blending**: Intelligently combines the descriptions using NLP techniques to create a unified prompt
 3. **Text-to-Image Generation**: Uses Stable Diffusion to generate the final blended image from the combined text prompt